SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 Data forwarding is not currently supported for data assigned to the Infrequent Tier.
 :::

-You can forward log data from a [Partition](/docs/manage/partitions) or [Scheduled View](/docs/manage/scheduled-views) to an S3 bucket.
-Only new data is forwarded from a Partition once it is set to forward data.
+You can forward log data from a [partition](/docs/manage/partitions) or [Scheduled View](/docs/manage/scheduled-views) to an S3 bucket.
+Only new data is forwarded from a partition once it is set to forward data.

 After data forwarding is configured, you should start to see file objects posted within your configured bucket.
 If your Scheduled View conducts aggregation, which is a best practice, your aggregate fields are automatically appended to the forwarded objects.

 ## Prerequisites

-* An administrator role on the Partition where you want to set up forwarding.
+* An administrator role on the partition where you want to set up forwarding.
-* Follow the instructions on [Grant Access to an AWS Product](/docs/send-data/hosted-collectors/amazon-aws/grant-access-aws-product) to grant Sumo permission to send data to the destination S3 bucket.
+* Follow the instructions on [Grant Access to an AWS Product](/docs/send-data/hosted-collectors/amazon-aws/grant-access-aws-product) to grant Sumo Logic permission to send data to the destination S3 bucket.
-* A Partition or Scheduled View to push to Amazon S3.
+* A partition or Scheduled View to push to Amazon S3.

 ## Forwarding interval

 Messages are buffered during data ingest for either **approximately** five minutes or until 100MB of data is received, whichever is first.
 Then the buffered data is written to a new CSV file and forwarded after compression.

-The limits mentioned here are upper limits, actual file size may vary depending on the ingestion volume in Scheduled Views or Partitions of an account.
+The limits mentioned here are upper limits.
+Actual file size may vary depending on the ingestion volume in Scheduled Views or partitions of an account.

 :::note
-It takes approximately five minutes to propagate a new or changed S3 data forwarding rule or bucket across the Sumo service.
+It takes approximately five minutes to propagate a new or changed S3 data forwarding rule or bucket across the Sumo Logic service.
 So, it is possible after you create or modify a rule, the first five minutes of data forwarded might not be written to S3.
 :::

-## File Format of forwarded data
+## File format of forwarded data

 After you start forwarding data to S3, you should start to see file objects posted in your configured bucket.
 The log messages are accumulated and returned after being ingested by Sumo Logic.

-The log messages are saved in CSV files in compressed gzip files and named according to the convention you specified when you configured Sumo to start data forwarding, as described in step 5 of [Start data forwarding to S3](amazon-s3-bucket.md).
-The file naming convention for legacy data forwarding is described below in [Legacy File Naming Format](#legacy-file-naming-format).
+The log messages are saved in CSV files in compressed gzip files and named according to the convention you specified when you configured Sumo Logic to start data forwarding, as described in step 5 of [Forward data to S3](#forward-datato-s3).
+The file naming convention for legacy data forwarding is described below in [Legacy file naming format](#legacy-file-naming-format).

 Messages are buffered during data ingest for either approximately five minutes or until 100MB of data is received, whichever is first.
 Then the buffered data is written to a new CSV file and forwarded.